giusdp/bevy_talks/README.md

 <!-- [![][img_downloads]][crates] -->

-This [Bevy][bevy] plugin provides a way to create dialogues and conversations in your game, a *screenplay* as we called it.
+This [Bevy][bevy] plugin provides a way to create dialogues and conversations in your game, via *screenplay*s.
 A *screenplay* is a directed graph where each node is an *action* that can happen.
 An action is usually something that an *actor* can do, such as saying a line, entering/exiting the scene, or even a choice the player can make, etc.